informalsystems/vdd/blockchain/blockchain.md

 *chain_p(t)*.

-*Remark:* Validity should make reference to the mempool, e.g., only messages from the mempool + we will need a spec for the mempool.
+*Remark:* Validity [TMBC-VC_VAL] should make reference to the mempool, e.g., only messages from the mempool are added to Data + we will need a spec for the mempool.
 For now I leave it like that as the light client and fastsync do not care about that.

 *Remark:* Additional application specific soundness requirements might also need to hold.